jjwils/cdc-lh1-kata/README.md

-Whilst contract testing can be applied retrospectively to already existing systems (*note: you may want to consider bi-directional contract testing for those use cases*), we will follow the [consumer driven contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) approach in this kata - where a new consumer "goes first" producing a contract that the provider will use to TDD the endpoints in their service in parallel.
+Whilst contract testing can be applied retrospectively to already existing systems (*note: you may want to consider bi-directional contract testing for those use cases*), we will follow the [consumer driven contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) approach in this kata - where a new consumer "goes first", producing a contract that the provider will use to TDD the endpoints in their service in parallel.
 Both parties can then be sure that they have built exactly what each other was expecting making integration or e2e testing between the real services a *"no surprises endgame"*.